All About Cuban Modernism in Five Artworks

-Around the year 1920, many countries in Latin America started some kind of avant-garde movement towards Modernism.
+Around the year 1920, many countries in Latin America started some kind of avant-garde movement toward Modernism.
 The idea of renouncing traditional rules imposed by academia made its way across the ocean.
-Many artists travelled or studied in Europe, getting in contact with the modernist scenes that were happening in Paris, Munich, or Moscow.
+Many artists traveled or studied in Europe, getting in contact with the modernist scenes that were happening in Paris, Munich, or Moscow.

 But instead of just reproducing what they had seen abroad, the modernists started adding elements of the local culture, creating new pieces that depicted their realities.